isaacattuah/gemini-function-calling/README.md

 * A detailed example of using the Frankfurter API for currency conversion.

 ## Getting Started

+Please note that this project requires a Google Cloud Platform (GCP) account to access and utilize the Gemini language model.
+This is because Gemini is currently offered as a managed service through Vertex AI, which is part of the Google Cloud platform.

+Here's what you need to do:

+1. Create a GCP Account: If you don't already have one, sign up for a free trial or create a new account on the [Google Cloud Platform website](https://cloud.google.com/?hl=en).

+2. Enable Vertex AI API: Once you have a GCP account, you'll need to enable the Vertex AI API for your project.
+Instructions on how to do this can be found in the [Vertex AI documentation](https://cloud.google.com/vertex-ai/docs/start/cloud-environment).

-1. Clone the repository:
+3. Clone the repository:
 ```
 git clone https://github.com/your-username/gemini_api_interaction.git
 ```

-2. Open the Jupyter Notebook:
+4. Open the Jupyter Notebook:
 Open `gemini_api_examples.ipynb` in Jupyter Notebook or Google Colab.

-3. Follow the instructions:
+5. Follow the instructions:
 The notebook provides step-by-step explanations and code examples to guide you through the process of interacting with APIs using Gemini.

+Note:

 ## Requirements
 * Python 3.7 or higher
 * Jupyter Notebook or Google Colab
+* Google Cloud Account
 * Required Python libraries (specified in the notebook)

 ## Key Learnings